-Litmus offers a free email template collection -- from newsletter templates to account management templates.
-The marketing-specific theme, below -- referred to as "Pook" -- is modern and sleek, while still being kind of fun.
-All of the templates have been tested with Litmus, and you can easily check out how the email will appear in different email clients here.
+Litmus offers a free email template collection — from newsletter templates to account management templates.
+This marketing-specific theme — simply referred to as "Announcement" — is modern and sleek, while still being kind of fun.
+All of the templates have been tested with Litmus.

 While you are required to create a Litmus account with your email address to access the templates, the templates themselves are free of charge.

-The template comes with a separate CSS stylesheet and HTML file to ease the editing process, and most clients put the CSS inline with the HTML itself after both are uploaded separately.
-If you're going to add images to your newsletter, keep in mind you'll have to create a separate folder and compress with the CSS stylesheet when uploaded.
+The template kit comes with a separate CSS stylesheet and HTML file to ease the editing process.
+Most email code editors will place the CSS inline with the HTML itself after both are uploaded separately.
+If you're going to add images to your newsletter, keep in mind that you'll have to create a separate folder and compress it with the CSS stylesheet before uploading.